dimitriwalters/mastermind/README.md

-The code-breaking game Mastermind.
+A web application of the boardgame Mastermind.

-Can be played here:
+The game can be played here:

 http://dimitriwalters.com/projects/mastermind